HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 ## Last steps to Oz

-Urency bands helped us manage a growing number of jobs and job types and still have jobs (mostly) delivered in a timely fashion... until it didn't.
+Urgency bands helped us manage a growing number of jobs and job types and still have jobs (mostly) delivered in a timely fashion... until it didn't.
 Again, some jobs ran late, and confusion and despair ensued!